Azure/CARML-Learn/docs/wiki/Lab 7 - Contribution.md

     <img src="./media/Lab7/deployBicepSelect.png" alt="Availability Set VSCode" height="150">

-1. A simple contribution to perform is the addition of an additional `output` the Bicep template will return upon successful execution.
+1. A simple contribution to perform is to define an additional `output`.
+The Bicep template will return its value upon successful execution.
 As you will notice in a later lab, these outputs are particularly useful when multiple modules are orchestrated together.
 Please add the following snippet to the end of the file:

     ```Bicep
     @description('The routes of the deployed route table')